francisco-linux/loiane.github.io/_posts/2017-07-30-getting-started-with-angular-material-2.md

 Suppose we have another module that is also going to use the `md-toolbar` component.
 We would need to import `MdToolbarModule` again in that module.

-To avoid repeating the same import in several different modules in our project, we are going to create a shared MaterialModule.
+To avoid repeating the same import in several different modules in our project, we are going to create a shared MaterialModule (this is the second option, and I personally prefer using this one).
 This way, we only need to import the component we need once and we can import this module in any other module that is needed.

-To do, we will use Angular CLI to create a new module:
+To do so, we will use Angular CLI to create a new module:

 ```bash
 ng g m app-material